Family STEM Project: Building a Solitary Bee House

 Quick Answer

 A solitary bee box is a set of safe “nest tunnels” placed in a sunny, sheltered spot near flowers.
-Use untreated wood or paper/reed tubes, keep it dry, and clean/replace tubes regularly to prevent pests and disease.
+Use untreated wood or paper/reed tubes, keep it dry, and clean or replace tubes regularly to prevent pests and disease.

 Not all bees live in hives.
 In fact, many of the most effective pollinators in North America are solitary bees—gentle, hardworking, and often overlooked.
 Instead of building large colonies, they lay eggs in individual nesting tunnels, seal them, and move on.